 Views are excellent throughout the hike.
 Including views of the surrounding mountains all the way up, and then views of Lake Tahoe once the hiker reaches higher elevations.

 The Granite Chief Trail is pretty simple to get to, but sometimes a little more difficult to find once at the parking area.
 Getting there is easiest from Truckee and I-80.
 From I-80 head south on Highway 89 towards Truckee.
-Approximately 8.5 miles south of Truckee on Highway 89, there is a left turn (west) towards Squaw Valley.
+Approximately 8.5 miles south of Truckee on Highway 89, there is a left turn (west) towards Olympic Valley.
 About 5 minutes up the road is the Squaw Valley ski area, which once hosted the Olympic Games in 1960.
 Before entering the Olympic Village, there is a right turn towards the Olympic Valley Inn.
 There is a large parking area, which tends to be wide open in during the summer, but is usually packed during ski season.
 Head towards the Olympic Valley Inn.
 To the right is the trailhead.
 It has enough room for about 10 cars.
 There are no markers and no bathroom and no indication that this is anything special.
 Trust me, this IS the start of the trail.

 Start at the small trailhead next to the Olympic Valley Inn.
 Head west (left) up the main trail.
 After about 1/2 mile there is a trail sign that points the way to the Granite Chief Trail.
 Don't expect any other markers.
 Follow the trail as it heads generally north.
-The trail follows the right side of the Squaw Creek.
+The trail follows the right side of a creek.
 The creek was empty in August when we hiked it, but it was clearly a creek.
 Water does flow down the creek after snowmelt, but sometimes becomes dry during the summer.

 Continue up the trail as it enters an open slope.
-Here there will be the first wide open views of the mountains to the west, including the tram that heads up to the Alpine Meadows ski lift area as well as Granite Chief in the distance.
-Continue north up the trail further until you get to a cross over point at an elevation of approximately 7300', seen in the photo below.
+Here there will be the first wide open views of the mountains to the west, including the tram that heads up to the ski lift area as well as Granite Chief in the distance.
+Continue north up the trail further until you get to a cross over point at an elevation of approximately 7,300', seen in the photo below.

 Take the trail down to the base of these rock cliffs, cross the creek, and head west up the trail.
 Eventually there is an open slope of rock and no trees.
-This wide area provides wonderful views of the surrounding mountains, as well as Squaw Valley.
+This wide area provides wonderful views of the surrounding mountains, as well as Olympic Valley.

 Past this open area, the trail returns to the forest.
 Through this section, the trail continues to wind up switchbacks, heading generally to the west.
 About four miles from the trailhead, the Granite Chief Trail meets the Pacific Crest Trail (PCT).
 A sign points the way west (left) towards Granite Chief.
 Now there is only 1.5 miles to go.
 However, there is also approximately 1,000 feet of hiking still to come.
 The first 1/2 mile is generally level, with only a minor elevation gain.
 Soon Granite Chief is visible to the northwest.